Tafika Camp

 Accommodation

 Remote Africa Safaris is one of the last family-run safari operators in South Luangwa.
 John and Carol Coppinger raised their two children at Tafika Camp and know the park inside out.
-Their portfolio includes the two Trails Camps, Crocodile Camp and Chikoko Tree Camp, and Mwaleshi Camp in North Luangwa National Park.
+Their portfolio includes the two Trails Camps, Big Lagoon Camp and Chikoko Tree Camp, and Mwaleshi Camp in North Luangwa National Park.

 The owner-run Tafika camp comprises six beautifully appointed traditional reed houses made entirely of natural materials.
 The rooms are situated on a large meadow on the banks of the Luangwa River and come with en-suite facilities, open-air shower and a small veranda with sofa.
 Four of the rooms are standard, a further room intended for honeymooners contains a huge double bed; a family room situated on the river's edge at the very front of the camp sleeps four guests (shared bathroom).
 Several loungers and hammocks scattered around the garden invite guests to lay back and relax.